-Figure 4.1 Map 1 Landscape Character Area Castlecomer Plateau [Showing study area used for route selection] Source: Kilkenny Landscape Character Assessment
+Figure 6.1 Map 1 Landscape Character Area Castlecomer Plateau [Showing study area used for route selection] Source: Kilkenny Landscape Character Assessment

-Figure 4.2 Areas of High Amenity and Scenic Views [Source: Kilkenny County Development Plan] 4.3.3.2 County Laois Legend: = Mountain Areas = Hills and Upland areas Portarlingtor = Rolling Hills = Lowland Agricultural Areas = Peatland Areas Mountmellick = Urban Fringe Areas Ballyfin = River Corridors and Lakes Portlaoise = Motorway Stradbally = National Secondary Roads Mountrath = Strategic Regional Roads = Regional Roads Borristin-Ossory Ballyroan Ballylynar = County Boundary Abbeyleix Clough Ballacolla Rathdowney Significant Tree Groups Significant Views Figure 4.3 Extract from Landscape Character Assessment [top] Extract from the map of Views and prospects [bottom] The Laois County Development plan shows the Landscape Character of the area along the route is classified as Hills and Upland Areas.
+Figure 6.2 Areas of High Amenity and Scenic Views [Source: Kilkenny County Development Plan]

+Figure 6.3 Extract from Landscape Character Assessment [top] Extract from the map of Views and prospects [bottom] The Laois County Development plan shows the Landscape Character of the area along the route is classified as Hills and Upland Areas.
 The nearest designated View is shown lying east of Timahoe - about 3 km from the route.
 A Woodland symbol is shown in the vicinity of the Haywood Demesne east of Ballinakill.
-4.3.4 LANDSCAPE UNITS This section provides an assessment of the visual effects of the proposed route where the new line will be located.
-For the purpose of evaluation, the route corridor is subdivided into five landscape character units, each of which contains areas of approximately similar character.
-Figure 4.4 below indicates the location of the Landscape Units used for this assessment, Table 4.1 below details the landscape units for the purposes of this assessment, while Section 4.3.5, following, provides a general description of each Unit.
+6.3.4 LANDSCAPE UNITS This section provides an assessment of the visual effects of the proposed route where the new line will be located.
+For the purpose of evaluation, the route corridor is subdivided into five landscape character units [A-E], each of which contains areas of approximately similar character.
+Figure 6.4 below indicates the location of the Landscape Units used for this assessment, Table 6.1 below details the landscape units for the purposes of this assessment, while Section 6.3.5, following, provides a general description of each Unit.
 A series of 36 photographs have been used to describe the existing environment in detail.
 These photographs are also used to assess the effect of the project on the landscape.

-Figure 4.4 Map of Landscape Units [A - E] used in this assessment Zone Description Views Α Northern Environs of Ballyragget to South-eastern environs of Ballinakill Views 2 - 13 В South-eastern environs of Ballinakill Views 12 - 17 С Ballinakill Environs to Boleybeg Cross Roads Views 17 - 20 D Boleybeg Cross Roads to eastern environs of Timahoe Views 20 - 26 E Eastern environs of Timahoe to Money - Coolnabacky Environs Views 27 - 36 Table 4.1 Description of the Landscape Units used in this Assessment Environmental Report for Laois-Kilkenny Reinforcement Project The resultant differentiation of landscape units are, therefore, based upon more variations in the following factors.

-- Proximity to major settlements - Proximity to the roads with views - The height, extent of surrounding uplands - The size of fields and their types of boundaries - The types and height of vegetation It follows that the boundaries between zones are relatively imprecise and are intended to be treated as such.
+Figure 6.4 Map of Landscape Units [A - E] used in this assessment Zone Description Views Α Northern Environs of Ballyragget to South-eastern environs of Ballinakill Views 2 - 13 В South-eastern environs of Ballinakill Views 12 - 17 С Ballinakill Environs to Boleybeg Cross Roads Views 17 - 20 D Boleybeg Cross Roads to eastern environs of Timahoe Views 20 - 26 E Eastern environs of Timahoe to Money - Coolnabacky Environs Views 27 - 36 Table 6.1 Description of the Landscape Units used in this Assessment Environmental Impact Statement for Laois-Kilkenny Reinforcement Project The resultant differentiation of landscape units are, therefore, based upon variations in the following factors. - Proximity to major settlements - Proximity to the roads with views - The height, extent of surrounding uplands - The size of fields and their types of boundaries - The types and height of vegetation It follows that the boundaries between zones are relatively imprecise and are intended to be treated as such.
 The following section provides descriptions of each unit referring to maps, and a selection of photographs within each unit.
-Full details of every photograph in every unit are provided in Section 4.4.3 - as well as in Appendix 4.1 where larger scaled images of each photograph are provided.
-GENERAL DESCRIPTION OF LANDSCAPE UNITS USED FOR ASSESSMENT13 4.3.5 4.3.5.1 Zone A: Northern Environs of Ballyragget to South-eastern environs of Ballinakill [Views 2 - 13]
+Full details of every photograph in every unit are provided in Section 6.4.3 - as well as in Appendix 6.1 where larger scaled images of each photograph are provided.
+6.3.5 GENERAL DESCRIPTION OF LANDSCAPE UNITS USED FOR ASSESSMENT 6.3.5.1 Zone A: Northern Environs of Ballyragget to South-eastern environs of Ballinakill [Views 2 - 13]

-View 9 $^{^{13}}$ Note that Views from this area [Ballymartin Cross Roads in View 9] and the area below are designated in the Kilkenny CDP as Amenity Area 2 and 'View 19'.
-4.3.5.2 Zone B: South-eastern environs of Ballinakill [Views 12 - 17]
+View 9 AOS Planning $^{14}$ Note that Views from this area [Ballymartin Cross Roads in View 9] and the area below are designated in the Kilkenny CDP as Amenity Area 2 and 'View 19'.
+6.3.5.2 Zone B: South-eastern environs of Ballinakill [Views 12 - 17]

+View 15

+View 17

-View 17 4.3.5.3 Zone C: Ballinakill Environs to Boleybeg Cross Roads [Views 17 - 20]
+6.3.5.3 Zone C: Ballinakill Environs to Boleybeg Cross Roads [Views 17 - 20]

-View 20b (to south) 4.3.5.4 Zone D: Boleybeg Cross Roads to eastern environs of Timahoe [Views 20 - 26]
+View 20b (to south) 6.3.5.4 Zone D: Boleybeg Cross Roads to eastern environs of Timahoe [Views 20 - 26]

 View 25

 View 26

-4.3.5.5 Zone E: Eastern environs of Timahoe to Money - Coolnabacky Environs [Views 27 - 36]
+6.3.5.5 Zone E: Eastern environs of Timahoe to Money - Coolnabacky Environs [Views 27 - 36]